wolfCuanhamaRWS/Cal_Proj/Inspect/lib/googletest-master/googlemock/docs/CookBook.md

   // Performs the action.
 Result is the return type of function type
   // F, and ArgumentTuple is the tuple of arguments of F.
   //
-  // For example, if F is int(bool, const string&), then Result would
+  // For src, if F is int(bool, const string&), then Result would
   // be int, and ArgumentTuple would be ::testing::tuple<bool, const string&>. virtual Result Perform(const ArgumentTuple& args) = 0;
 };